How It Works #

 Client Hydration Phase #

-After the browser renders the server HTML, JavaScript loads and Web Components hydrate as independent islands of interactivity.
+After the browser renders the server HTML, authored Web Components hydrate as independent islands of interactivity.
+HTML-only components remain as server-rendered content unless later navigation or state updates need them.

 How hydration works #